 Companies turn to augmenting their IT staff when they have more work to do than they have internal staff to complete it.
 Instead of facing the tight recruiting market in their home countries and hiring more internal staff, they instead turn to IT consulting vendors who can provide the staff members for them.

-The consulting company finds and vets incoming candidates based on a client’s needs, and hires them on (or pulls them from their existing staff).
+For instance, when a client doesn’t know how to hire bi developers the consulting company finds and vets incoming candidates based on the client’s needs, and hires them on (or pulls them from their existing staff).
 The client then pays the consulting company a fee for the use of that employee on their project or for more long-term arrangements.
 Companies can use consulting firms to hire:

 - Web designers